ssoudan/edisonIsThePilot/DESIGN.md

 <!-- MarkdownTOC -->

+- 0 -- To do
 - 1 -- Problem statement
 - 2 -- System Design
 - 3 -- Heading Control Autopilot

 <!-- /MarkdownTOC -->

+## 0 -- To do

+- FUTURE(?)
+LED that tell the system is powered
+- FUTURE(?)
+LED that tell the system is running (heartbeat)
+- FUTURE(?)
+Proper AP mode with the wifi

 ## 1 -- Problem statement